Shell joins Qatar's LNG expansion mega-project | Headlines

 - Qatar

-QatarEnergy on Tuesday signed a deal with Shell for the Gulf state's North Field East expansion, the world's largest liquefied natural gas (LNG) project, following agreements with TotalEnergies, Exxon, ConocoPhillips and Eni.
+QatarEnergy on Tuesday signed a deal with Shell for the Gulf state's North Field East expansion, the first phase of the world's largest liquefied natural gas (LNG) project, following agreements with TotalEnergies, Exxon, ConocoPhillips, and Eni.
 Shell will take a 6.25% stake in the North Field East expansion project, QatarEnergy CEO Saad al-Kaabi told a news conference.

 The fifth and sixth trains are part of a second phase, North Field South.
 The North Field is part of the world's largest gas field which Qatar shares with Iran, which calls its share South Pars.